EmilianoGagliardiEmanueleGhelfi/CNN-compression-performance/README.md

 sudo apt-get install valgrind
 ```

-Create a config.ini file like the one in the repository
+Create a config.ini file like the one in the repository, where the solver path is relative to the cwd
+In the network protofile you need to insert the absolute path to the lmdb database

 Run